 Another thing to make sure is that your chosen pair will last the test of time.
 This is especially true for outdoor workers and those in the hospitality sector where shoes put up with unbelievably harsh conditions.

 Thankfully, every shoe we’ve reviewed here was specifically chosen because of the quality of construction and reputation of the manufacturer.
 Some have even been specially designed for heavy kitchen or canteen use, such as the Mercy Crocs women’s range.

 Although some of the trainers we tested have a mesh upper.
 We ensured that some of our trainers also featured fully leather lined uppers.
 We know that mesh doesn’t always stand up well to harsh outdoor use which is why we included the Saucony range of walking shoes.

-When choosing a good pair of best shoes for standing long hours, it’s often a trade-off between tough materials like leather, and more flexible and comfortable man-made linings.
+When choosing a good pair of shoes, it’s often a trade-off between tough materials like leather, and more flexible and comfortable man-made linings.

 This can be especially tough when looking for a dressier pair of shoes to wear all day.
 Almost all dress shoes like to use a leather construction with synthetic material seen as a “poor man’s substitute”.

 Ideally, a supremely comfortable work shoe is mostly synthetic in construction.
 Technology means that man-made materials are just as strong as leather while helping your feet to breathe.
 Leather can be difficult to break in quickly which is an important consideration when your first usage could entail walking or standing for many hours.

 Almost all the dedicated work shoes we tested feature slip-resistance of some description, some even being tested to quality standards.
 If you plan on working in a wet area or outside, always ensure your chosen pair feature a robust and reasonably aggressive tread pattern.
 Just as with a road car and its tires, the deeper the tread, the more grip your new shoes will give you.